The miracle of the Gita

 Much of what I have written deals with the value of “unreality,” but we must not forget the wonder and freeing nature of knowing what is real.
 For: “Those who have known the inmost Reality know also the nature of is and is not.”

-Krishna further tells Arjuna: “That Reality which pervades the universe is indestructible.
-No one has power to change the Changeless.”
-Once more we can invoke the insight of Emily Bronte to expound this truth in a direct and simple way that is equally profound:
+Krishna further tells Arjuna: “That by which all this [universe] is pervaded is indestructible.
+There is no one whatsoever capable of the destruction of the Eternal” Once more we can invoke the insight of Emily Bronte to expound this truth in a direct and simple way that is equally profound.